TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 }
 ```

-At first sight, it looks like valid PHP code.
+At first sight, it looks like a valid PHP code.
 We can use it as it is!

 <br>

-Often, the output needs cleaning from comments, fixing text artefacts, adjusting to best practise like `setUp()`, using `yield`, the right namespace, adding strict types, removing pointless `@covers`, using PHP 8 attributes syntax and other boring steps that [testgenai.com](https://testgenai.com/) handles for you.
+Often, the output needs cleaning from comments, fixing text artifacts, adjusting to best practices like `setUp()`, using `yield`, the correct namespace, adding strict types, removing pointless `@covers`, using PHP 8 attributes syntax and other tedious steps that [testgenai.com](https://testgenai.com/) handles for you.

 <br>